milofultz/tinybrainfans/wiki/Programming/programming.md

 While often programming is about "efficiency" or "productivity", if I ever forget the joy of reveling in a mundane or silly problem, twisting and flipping it to find a novel or interesting or satisfying solution, the rush of seeing your Rube Goldberg Mouse Trap-esque jalopy fire out the desired result, please pull me out of that hell at all costs.

+## Code Is Not Literature

+Code is not literature, it is an activity.
+It is a dialogue.
+You don't read code, you interact with it, you study it, you poke it and see what happens.[7]

 ## The Seven Ur-languages[2]

 From [madhadron](https://madhadron.com/posts/seven_languages.html):